Ukannn/scrapy/docs/README.rst

 Scrapy documentation quick start guide
 ======================================

-This file provides a quick guide on how to compile the Scrapy documentation.
+This  guide on how to compile the Scrapy documentation.

 Setup the environment